feobaby/real-python/f-strings.md

 print(f"Hello {name}, you are {age} years old.")
 ```

-In this code, `{name} and {age}` are replaced by the values of the corresponding variables at runtime.
+In the code example above, `{name} and {age}` are replaced by the values of the corresponding variables at runtime.
 This makes f-strings cleaner, easier to read, and more flexible than the older methods, especially when combining multiple variables or expressions in a single string.